spacetelescope/nirspec_pipe_testing_tool/README.md

 correct, e.g. threshold values, figure switches, and additional fits files.

-6. Run the ```calwebb_detector1``` pipeline.
+**STEP 6.** Run the ```calwebb_detector1``` pipeline.
 The final output of this is the level 2 data required to run the PTT.
 In a terminal, please make sure that the testing conda environment is active, and that you are in the directory where your ```PTT_config.cfg``` lives.
 Type the following command:
 ```bash
 nptt_run_cal_detector1 /path_where_the_uncal_file_lives/uncal_file.fits
 ```